If you’re trying to parent with a toxic ex, you’ve probably hit Google hard trying to find solutions to your problems.

 If you are or have been going to court to sort out custody or visitation arrangements, it’s likely that the lawyers and judges have started out by encouraging a co-parent situation.
 They want to see if the ideal situation will work between two parents.

-It wasn’t until after I was granted sole custody of my daughter that I started to learn about parallel parenting with a narcissist.
-It was then that I started seeing parallels between what a parallel parenting plan was and what was already in my court order.
+It wasn’t until after I was granted sole custody of my daughter that I started to learn about parallel parenting with my ex.
+Then, I started seeing parallels between a parallel parenting plan and what was already in my court order.

 Should they decide to argue with you, you can refer back to what they agreed to or suggested in writing (which is why it’s so important to keep all of your communications!).